change-metrics/monocle/codegen/README.md

 # Monocle codegen

-This tool provides a simple codegen process to convert service defined in protobuf into api stubs to manage json encoding/decoding for:
+This tool provides a simple codegen process to create data types from protobuf to python and rescript.

-- Python Flask
-- ReScript Axios

 To build the tool: